wongfei/pdb-ripper/README.md

 };
 ```

-Inject dll into test.exe and do some manipulations:
+Inject into test.exe and do some manipulations:

 ```cpp
 template<typename T, typename ...Args>